 - The positive colonies are incubated in 5 ml of LB+Kanamycin and miiniprepped using Qiaprep Spin Miniprep kit (Qiagen 27106).

--Resulting DNA is sequenced using M13Reverse and intseq_forward primers (GTTCGATTCCCGGCCGATG)
+-Resulting DNA is sequenced using M13Reverse and intseq_forward primers (GTTCGATTCCCGGCCGATG).
+This step is highly recommended since we have noticed the EGFP coding sequences to be missing in occasional cloning products.
+Picking a different colony usually fixes the problem.

 Vector sequences: